emar137/emar137/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&width=435&lines=%F0%9F%9A%80+DevOps+Engineer;%E2%9A%99%EF%B8%8F+Cloud+Engineer;%E2%9A%99%EF%B8%8F+infrastructure+Engineer;" alt="Typing SVG" /></a>
 </p>
 <p>🏃‍♂️ I am passionate about DevOps, Cloud Infrastructure and Linux System Administartion.</p>
-<p>💻 I have a passion for technology through various side projects that use a variety of technologies,which help me expand   <span style="margin-left: 6 ch;">my knowledge and stay up to date with the latest trends in DevOps practices.</span>
+<p>💻 I have a passion for technology through various side projects that use a variety of technologies,which help me expand &nbsp;&nbsp;my knowledge and stay up to date with the latest trends in DevOps practices.</span>
 </p>
 <p>💬 Ask me about anything, and I will be happy to help.</p>
 <h3>🚀 Review DevOps End-to-End Projects:</h3>